tanishq1g/cp_codes/README.md

 # cp_codes
-This repository contains codes for all Data Structures, Algorithms and competitive problems I have solved.
+This repository contains codes for all Data Structures, Algorithms and competitive programming problems I have solved.